AaronWalker96/project-name-generator/README.md

 ## Running the Project

 A `docker-compose.yml` file has been provided which can be run with `docker-compose up` providing Docker and docker-compose are installed on the host machine.
-The api can be accessed on `localhost:8080`.
-Generated words are provided on the `/generate` endpoint.
+The front end can be accessed on `localhost:5000`.
+The api can be accessed on `localhost:8080/api`.
+Generated words are provided on the `api/generate` endpoint.

+## API

+The API is written in Golang and makes use of one endpoint at the `/api/generate/` that will give a random word.

+## Client

+The client app is written in HTML, CSS and JS and will display a generated word when the `generate` button is clicked.